23 Incredible Amazon Alternatives for Online Shopping

 The Detox Market has a huge selection of clean skincare, green beauty, and wellness.

-They only sell non-toxic, cruelty-free products, and they are planting 500,000 trees this year!
+They only sell non-toxic, cruelty-free products and are planting 500,000 trees this year!

 alternatives to amazon for homewares: